ethereum/consensus-specs/specs/test_formats/README.md

  or even more specific, just a handler, tests should be structured in the following nested form:

 ```
 .                             <--- root of eth2.0 tests repository
 ├── bls                       <--- collection of handler for a specific test-runner, example runner: "bls"
-│   ├── signing          <--- collection of test suites for a specific handler, example handler: "signing".
-If no multiple handlers, use a dummy folder (e.g. "main"), and specify that in the yaml.
+│   ├── verify_msg            <--- collection of test suites for a specific handler, example handler: "verify_msg".
+If no multiple handlers, use a dummy folder (e.g. "core"), and specify that in the yaml.
+│   │   ├── verify_valid.yml    .
-│   │   ├── sign_msg.yml <--- an entry list of test suites
+│   │   ├── special_cases.yml   . a list of test suites
+│   │   ├── domains.yml         .
+│   │   ├── invalid.yml         .
 │   │   ...                   <--- more suite files (optional)
 │   ...                       <--- more handlers
 ...                           <--- more test types
 ```